finotes/finotes.github.io/_posts/2018-02-02-swift-docs.md

 #### Categorize Tickets (Optional)

 You will be able to configure how API issues are categorized into tickets using a custom header "X-URLID".
-You can set this header in your API calls and when they are reported to fi.notes dashboard, issues from API calls with same "X-URLID" will be categorized into a single ticket.
+You can set this header in your API calls and when they are reported to Finotes dashboard, issues from API calls with same "X-URLID" will be categorized into a single ticket.
 ```swift
     nsMutableURLRequest.setValue("loginapi", forHTTPHeaderField: "X-URLID")
 ```
-Any issue in API calls with same X-URLID will be shown as a single ticket in fi.notes dashboard.
+Any issue in API calls with same X-URLID will be shown as a single ticket in Finotes dashboard.

 ### Activity trail